White Sox, All-Star Herrera finalize $18M, 2-year contract

+CHICAGO — Kelvin Herrera helped the Kansas City Royals build to a World Series championship.
+He sees similar potential with the Chicago White Sox.

-CHICAGO — Two-time All-Star reliever Kelvin Herrera and the Chicago White Sox have finalized an $18 million, two-year contract.
+The two-time All-Star reliever and the White Sox finalized an $18 million, two-year contract on Tuesday.

-Herrera will earn $8.5 million in each of the next two years as part of the deal announced Tuesday, and the White Sox have a $10 million option for 2021 with a $1 million buyout.
+Herrera will earn $8.5 million in each of the next two years as part of the deal, and the White Sox have a $10 million option for 2021 with a $1 million buyout.
+The option would become guaranteed it he appears at least in 110 games as a pitcher during the next two seasons, including at least 55 in 2020, and he passes a physical at the end of the 2020 season.

 Chicago is coming off its sixth straight losing season, finishing fourth in the AL Central at 62-100 last year.
 The White Sox acquired former Tampa Bay closer Alex Colome in a trade with Seattle in November.
 They also got first baseman and designated hitter Yonder Alonso from Cleveland last month.